A penalty barrier framework for nonconvex constrained optimization: Introduction

-Notice that no differentiability requirements are imposed on the cost \(\cost\), nor convexity on any term in the formulation.
+Notice that no differentiability requirements are imposed on the cost \(\cost\), nor convexity on any term in the formulation (hence the connotation of \emph{fully} nonconvex).
+This modeling flexibility allows one to include simple constraints directly in \(\cost\), forcing all generated iterates to honor them, as an alternative to explicit constraints in the format $\c(\x)\leq\zeros$, $\ceq(\x)=\zeros$, which may be violated along the iterates.
+We remark that our framework allows for (and is robust to) equality constraints \(\ceq(\x)=\zeros\) to be expressed as two-sided inequalities \(\ceq(\x)\leq\zeros\) and \(-\ceq(\x)\leq\zeros\), despite the lack of constraint qualifications and in contrast to purely interior-point schemes, though a dedicated treatment of equalities yields an advantage in terms of algorithmic performance.

 The primary objective of this paper is to devise an abstract algorithmic framework in the generality of this setting.
-The methodology requires an oracle for solving, up to approximate local optimality, minimization instances of the sum of \(q\) with a differentiable term.
-In our numerical experiments we will invoke off-the-shelf routines based on proximal gradient iterations, thereby restricting our attention to problem instances in which \(\cost\) is structured as $ \cost=f+g $ for a differentiable function \(f\) and a function \(g\) that enjoys an easily computable proximal map.
+The methodology requires an oracle for solving, up to approximate local optimality, minimization instances of the sum of \(\cost\) with a differentiable term.
+In practice, some structure is required in the cost function \(\cost\) to efficiently address these subproblems.
+The general setting of \eqref{eq:P} under \cref{ass:basic} is considered without significantly weakening the convergence guarantees with respect to, say, assuming \(q\) smooth.
+Nevertheless, some stronger results are established under additional assumptions, such as locally Lipschitz continuity of the cost \(\cost\) or convexity of \eqref{eq:P}.
+In our numerical experiments we will invoke off-the-shelf routines based on proximal gradient iterations, thereby restricting our attention to problem instances in which \(\cost\) is structured as \(\cost=f+g\) for a differentiable function \(f\) and a function \(g\) that enjoys an easily computable proximal map.
 Most nonsmooth functions widely used in practice comply with all these requirements.
 For instance, \(g\) can include indicators of any nonempty and closed set, and thus enforce arbitrary closed constraints that are easy to project onto.
-We also emphasize that the requirement of continuity relative to the domain is virtually negligible, as in most cases it can be circumvented through suitable reformulations of the problem that leverage the flexibility of the constraints.
-As a particularly enticing such instance, we mention the reformulation of the so-called \(L^0\)-norm penalty (number of nonzero entries) \(\|\x\|_0\) for \(\x\in\R^n\) as the \emph{linear program}

-and remark that, more generally, matrix rank can also be cast in a similar fashion \cite[Lem.
-3.1]{bi2017multistage}.
+This modeling flexibility extends beyond the handling of constraints.
+While nonsmooth functions commonly encountered in practice can often be reformulated into smooth equivalents using slack variables and additional constraints, such reformulations typically come at the cost of introducing auxiliary variables and complicating the problem structure, penalizing algorithmic efficiency.
+By allowing nonsmooth terms to appear directly in the objective, our framework eliminates the need for such artificial constructs.